cocos-creator/docs-3d-deprecated/en/scripting/ccclass.md

 #### Type Parameter

-When `default` cannot provide enough detailed type information, in order to display the correct input control in the **Property Inspector**, you must use `type` to explicitly declare the specific type:
+When `default` cannot provide enough detailed type information, in order to display the correct input control in the **Inspector** panel, you must use `type` to explicitly declare the specific type:

-- When the default value is null, set type to the constructor of the specified type, so that the **Property Inspector** knows that a Node control should be displayed.
+- When the default value is null, set type to the constructor of the specified type, so that the **Inspector** panel knows that a Node control should be displayed.

     ```typescript
     @property({type:Node})
     private enemy = null;
     ```

-- When the default value is a number type, set the type to `cc.Integer` to indicate that this is an integer, so that the attribute cannot be entered in the decimal point in the **Property Inspector**.
+- When the default value is a number type, set the type to `cc.Integer` to indicate that this is an integer, so that the attribute cannot be entered in the decimal point in the **Inspector** panel.

     ```typescript
     @property({type:CCInteger})
     private num = 0;
     ```

-- When the default value is an enumeration (`Enum`), since the enumeration value itself is actually a number, the type must be set to the enumeration type to be displayed in the **Property Inspector** enumerate the drop-down box.
+- When the default value is an enumeration (`Enum`), since the enumeration value itself is actually a number, the type must be set to the enumeration type to be displayed in the **Inspector** panel enumerate the drop-down box.

     ```typescript
     enum A{